Absent / Illness

 Our three-day and Junior K programs participate in a literacy initiative we developed at Little Sprouts Preschool.
 In rotation, each child will take home their classroom Pete or Olive, corresponding story book, a journal, and crayons.
 The children are free to their classroom mascot on whatever adventures they would like (library, grocery store, etc.,) and to draw a picture in the journal.
 Parents are requested to write small details about what their child did with the mascot so that we may ask questions.
 Your child will return to class, and tell the story of what they did with the mascot.
 This helps their memory and story-telling skills, both important pieces of literacy comprehension.

 At Little Sprouts Preschool, we have a parent-run snack program.
 We ask for one parent from each class to volunteer as the snack coordinator.
 This parent will contact you to let you know when it is your child’s turn to bring snack.
 On your child’s snack day, they will also be the “special helper”.
-They will bring snacks for all of the children in the class, as well as juice (or water) plus small disposable dixie cups.
+They will bring snacks for all of the children in the class.
 Please keep in mind we are a nut free and health-aware school.
 This means that oatmeal cookies & muffins are acceptable snack items, fruit roll ups and candy are not.
 You may however bring cupcakes or a sweet treat on your child’s birthday.

 The "Magic Box"